maan1patel/Med-Tracker/README.md

 # Med Tracker
-* Project completed during HackUMass 2018 - Completed in 24 hrs with 3 Developers
 * A daily health tracker where you get notified to add entries daily.
 Weekly graphs and summary is posted, once you enter 6 times.

 ## Idea
-* We gather information from the user on what's his/her daily routine like
+* I gather information from the user on what's his/her daily routine like
-* A machine learning model trains a data and tests this on that data predicting the best daily practices for the User
+* A machine learning model trains data and tests this on that data predicting the best daily practices for the User
 * User is notified every time they open the app and every week to enter their daily activities
 * There are graphs and charts which display the overall profile of the User according to the

 ## Android Native Features
 * Uses recycler views,
 * SQLite database - storing the Weekly data for the user - displaying in a History tab
-* Graphview to display the User data from the last week - using Android graphs
+* Graph view to display the User data from the last week - using Android graphs
 * Libraries from AndroidMultiSelectDialogy from Abumoallim & GraphView.
 * Icons from [materialdesignicons.com](materialdesignicons.com)